Pipedrive vs Zoho CRM

 • How much customization do you actually need?
 A few custom fields and pipelines, or hundreds of custom modules with pixel-level UI control?

-• And here's the question most CRM comparisons skip: does the data going into your CRM actually help your reps sell, or are they still spending hours researching prospects before every call?
+• And here is the question most CRM comparisons skip: does the data going into your CRM actually help your reps identify which companies are in-market right now, who the real decision-makers are, and what to say when they pick up the phone?

 Zoho CRM is the platform for teams that need a full business operating system at a fraction of the enterprise price.
-With Blueprint process enforcement, journey orchestration, a Canvas Design Studio for no-code UI customization, and Zia AI agents that act as autonomous digital employees, Zoho CRM packs capabilities that rival platforms costing ten times more.
-The trade-off is a steeper learning curve for advanced configuration and inconsistent support quality reported by users.
+With Blueprint process enforcement, journey orchestration, Canvas Design Studio for no-code UI customization, and Zia AI agents that act as autonomous digital employees, Zoho CRM packs capabilities that rival platforms costing ten times more.
+The trade-off is a steeper learning curve for advanced configuration and inconsistent support quality reported by users on G2.

 Both CRMs organize deals and manage contacts well.
 But neither can tell your reps which accounts are actively researching solutions right now, who the real decision-makers are, or what to say when they get them on the phone.
 That intelligence layer is the difference between a CRM that stores data and a sales operation that generates pipeline.